lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/2_Lesson_2/index.md

 ---
 ### Practice Time!

-Continue ot explore this sketch if you want, but know that id you run it you will get very erratic behavior, undefined values, and possible several errors all at once.
+Continue ot explore this sketch if you want, but know that if you run it you will get very erratic behavior, undefined values, and possibly several errors all at once.
 We need to go back into Arduino one more time before everything works properly.

 ---